-Under the prevailing regulations in mainland China, foreign institutional investors who wish to invest directly in China interbank bond market may do so via an onshore settlement agent, who will be responsible for making the relevant filings and opening accounts with the relevant authorities.
-There is no quota limitation.
+Under the prevailing regulations in mainland China, foreign institutional investors who wish to invest directly in China interbank bond market may do so via an onshore settlement agent, who will be responsible for making the relevant filings and opening accounts with the relevant authorities or via the so-called Bond Connect Program.
+There is no quota limitation with either access type to the Chinese interbank bond market.